Blockchain in Finance Overview:

-Our traditional financial system has some inefficiencies, or it requires updates.
+Our traditional financial system has some inefficiencies, or it requires various updates.
 Financial institutions such as banks, stock exchanges, and money transfer services suffer from economic crime every year.
 Processing costs are higher somehow, which is ultimately a burden on consumers.
 With a centralized database, there are a few more drawbacks such as high intermediary cost, rising global inequality, and low trust in financial institutions and government.
 The blockchain, particularly the blockchain in finance, has emerged as a decentralized solution to address the above problems and optimize the financial system.

 What is Blockchain?

 Blockchain started as a record-keeping mechanism to record the transfer of digital “coins” such as Bitcoin and other cryptocurrencies.
 These coins required a way to keep a record of ownership.
-Hence, Blockchain was created out of the need to build a digital ownership of records.
+Hence, Blockchain was created out of the need to build digital ownership of records.

 Blockchain, at its most basic level, is an immutable ledger that contains a record of digital assets.
 The “Assets” can be monetary, non-monetary, or just information, like health records, government records, tickets to an event, an auto title, or a trademark.

-Why we call it blockchain?
+Why do we call it blockchain?
 Perhaps the simplest analogy to understand the blocks in a blockchain solution is to think about sheets of paper in a notebook.
 In Blockchain, a sheet of paper is equal to a block.
 The act of embedding a previous block of data into the current block of data is called chaining.
 Hence, it is named as Blockchain.

 The key points that make the Blockchain prominent are: